awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-catalog-tables.md

 + `CreatedBy` – UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.

   The person or entity who created the table\.
++ `IsRegisteredWithLakeFormation` – Boolean\.

+  Indicates whether the table has been registered with AWS Lake Formation\.

 ## TableInput Structure<a name="aws-glue-api-catalog-tables-TableInput"></a>